jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 These query engines already allow developers to query pods efficiently.
 Through a technique called link traversal querying, a developer can give the root path of a solid pod and query the whole pod.
 Speed-ups can be gained by incorporation the structure of the pod in the query evaluation.
-This structure can be described through different vocabularies, examples include, Type Index, Shape Trees, @void, @tree, and @ldes.
+This structure can be described through different vocabularies, examples include, Type Index~@bib:type-index, Shape Trees~@bib:shape-tree, @void~@bib:void, @tree~@bib:tree, and @ldes~@bib:ldes.

 A pod can thus be structured, and since @ldp maps to a file system, everyone, from data consumer, data producer and data owner, benefit from a good structure.
 Unfortunately, as of currently, there are no automated clients that infer where to store a resource in a way that does not break the structure.
 Developers that want to write data to a pod thus need to have numerous checks in place, and often times, either break the structure, or store their data in a hard-coded location and then alter the structure.
+This way of working with data is unmaintainable and it's precicelly these data dependencies that caused Knuth to create the relational database~@bib:codd1970relational.

-In this thesis, I look at how we can create a query engine that can infer where a resource should be stored in a solid pod in an application-agnostic way.
-This scope of this thesis is limited to solid and the @ldp interface.
+In this thesis, we look at how we can create a query engine that can, in an application agnostic way, infer where a resource should be stored in a solid pod.
+The scope of this thesis is limited to solid and the @ldp interface.

 == Research Question